Mikey D

 Michael Anthony Deering (born November 25, 1967), known by his stage name Mikey D, is an American rapper.
-He is best known for being a lead member of the groups Mikey D & The L.A.
+He is a lead member of the groups Mikey D & The L.A.
 Posse and Main Source.
 As a member of Main Source, he replaced Large Professor, who parted ways with the group due to business differences.
 In 1994, he appeared on Main Source's second album, Fuck What You Think, as the lead MC.

 Early life and education

 Mikey D was born on November 25, 1967, in Laurelton, Queens, New York City, to Linda Deering and Victor Fisher.
 His parents separated when he was young and he was raised by his grandparents, Jerome and Betty Deering in Laurelton Queens, New York.
 He attended PS 37 in Queens, followed by JHS 231, also in Queens.
 He attended Springfield Gardens High School.

 Mikey started rapping during junior high school, after hearing music by the Cold Crush Brothers and Clientele Brothers, which inspired him to become an MC.
 He was the youngest member to join the Clientele Brothers, a group of emcees consisting of Eddie O'Jay and Will Seville.
 He would write rhymes and freestyle in parks and areas around his neighborhood, getting trained by O'Jay and Seville, working to develop his skills and rhyme flows.

-While in high school, he met future emcee/actor LL Cool J (James Todd Smith), although he and Mikey didn't go to the same school.
+While in high school, he met future emcee/actor LL Cool J (James Todd Smith), although he and Mikey did not go to the same school.
 James went to Andrew Jackson High School.
 They would come to each other's schools and freestyle rhymes together.
 At the time, LL was known as J-Ski, but Mikey suggested a new moniker for him.
 He gave him the stage name "Ladies Love", but James shortened it to just "LL."
 James added the word "Cool" and the initial "J", for his first name.